Volunteer With Us

 - Comfortable clothes that you don’t mind getting dirty.
 Light clothing is recommended for the hot weather.
 Layering clothing is recommended for cold weather.
 Please wear rain gear when working in the rain.

 - Closed-toe shoes or boots.
 You will not be allowed to volunteer on site if you wear sandals, flip flops or slip-on shoes.
 All shoes must be tied properly.

 It’s raining!
 What do I do?

 Construction will often continue during rain, depending on the stage of construction.
 Usually, we will have enough work to do indoors to continue working in inclement weather.
-If the build site will be closed due to weather, you will be notified no later than 7:00 AM the day of your build.
-You can also check our Instagram and Facebook page for site closings/updates.
+Unless you receive a cancellation email or phone call, please report to the assigned location.
+You can also call our office or check your POINT account for cancellations.

 What if I get injured (or am injured already)?

 We take the safety of our volunteers extremely seriously and pride ourselves on our safety record.
 Central Valley Habitat for Humanity staff are trained in First Aid and CPR and can attend to minor cuts and scrapes.
 Please notify staff of any pre-existing conditions or allergies and of any necessary precautions, such as a bee sting kit, inhaler, etc. We ask that all injuries, no matter how minor, be reported to the site manager.
 If a serious injury occurs, a staff person will assist you in getting emergency medical care.